fivethirtyeight/data/fandango/README.md

 Fandango_Difference | The difference between the presented Fandango_Stars and the actual Fandango_Ratingvalue

-This is every film we pulled from Fandango
+`fandango_scrape.csv` contains every film we pulled from Fandango.

 Column | Definiton
 --- | ---------